Home

 The Best Bear Spray

 The two biggest bear spray producers are UDAP and Counter Assault.
-Both work effectively as a bear deterrent.
-Both are “fire extinguisher” type sprays.
+Both are “fire extinguisher” looking canisters.
 UDAP's spray contents comes out faster than Counter Assault’s.
 The manufacturer is adamant that more deterrent coming out faster is more effective.
+You want to get the spray out there FAST if a bear is attacking!
+For that reason, UDAP is the only one we stock and sell (order below).

-The faster volume release creates a louder sound that also acts as a deterrent of itself, startling the bear.
+The faster volume release also creates a louder sound that acts as a deterrent of itself, startling the bear.
 Both product contents are essentially equal in effectiveness.
-UDAP has a stretchy holster that can be used without removal of the canister, in case there is no time.
+UDAP comes with a holster that can be used without removal of the canister from the holster, making dispensing happen faster.

 Bottom line: Bear spray is an effective bear deterrent, if it is accessible and you can deploy it quickly.
 A large caliber gun will also stop a bear, if you are fast enough and proficient with it under pressure of an attack.
 The problem is, the bear may be dead afterward.
 If it is, and you are still alive, you now have to deal with the authorities.